xenogenesi/HTMLStarterKitPro/readme.md

 2. install grunt using `npm install -g grunt-cli`
 3. download/clone this repo
 4. run `npm install` in repo's root directory to install grunt's dependencies
-5. run `grunt`, which will run the default task, which runs `jshint`, `jasmine:modules` and opens the resultant `_specrunner.html` in the browser
+5. run `grunt` to run the default task, which runs `jshint`, `jasmine:modules` and opens the resultant `_specrunner.html` in the browser

 ###Writing tests